mr-dap-lab/productownerresources/README.md

-# productownerresources
+# Product Owner Resources
-resources for product owners
+In this repository, you will find some resources that can be useful for your journey as a product owner